stevensona/shader-toy/README.md

 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=stevensona.shader-toy)

 ## Release Notes

+### 0.10.3
+* Improve error diagnostic for texture settings,
+* add a command to generate a portable file of the GLSL preview,
+* fix a bug a bug where MinFilter was not recognised as a valid setting,
+* add basic support for cubemaps.

+### 0.10.2
+* Hotfix for infinite loop while parsing a shader.

 ### 0.10.1
 * Correctly parse comments in GLSL code, allowing to remove e.g. texture definitions with both single- as well as multi-line comments,